yuanpaner/Recommender_prj/README.md

 # Think About it....

-## CF - Measuring Similarity and Sparsity
+## Behavior-Based, CF - Measuring Similarity and Sparsity

 CF has the problem of data sparsity.
 The data is even more important than the algorithm to choose.
 Here the 100,000 rating data aren't enough to generate good similarity data, but I assume that I have enough data with high quality(it only contains users who have rated at least 20 movies, in the real world it might not be like this).
 Sparsity also introduces some computational challenge; how to store the data efficiently. (sparse vector/matrix).

+Pro: works well in practice
+Con:
+limited scalability -- Apache Spark
+sparsity, sensitive to data noise

 https://surprise.readthedocs.io/en/stable/knn_inspired.html
 * (user-based)Cosine - similarity